GeekLord/Cloudflare-DNS-Update/README.md

 # Cloudflare DNS Update Script

-This script automates the process of updating DNS records in Cloudflare when moving a domain to a new host.
+This script automates the process of updating DNS records in Cloudflare when moving the hosting to a new host or changing the IP.
 It fetches all domains (zones) in your Cloudflare account, identifies DNS records pointing to an old server IP, and updates them to a new server IP.

 ## Author
 **Shobhit Kumar Prabhakar**